LeaVerou/lea.verou.me/2024/sentiment-chips/index.md

 </figcaption>
 </figure>

+As an attempt to address this feedback, a button that opened a freeform comment field had been introduced the year prior, but response rates were abysmally low, starting from **0.9%** for the first question [^1] and dropping further along the way.
+This was no surprise to me: freeform questions have a dramatically lower response rate than structured questions, and hidden controls get less interaction (*"out of sight, out of mind"*).
+But even if they had a high response rate, freeform comments are notoriously hard to analyze, especially when they are so domain specific.

 [^1]: Meaning out of the people who responded to that question about their experience with a feature, only 0.9% left a comment.

 ## Ideation